ziming/laravel-statsig/README.md

 ## Support us

 New Adapters will be nice.
-Vapor/Serverless Support will be nice.
+Octane/Vapor/Serverless Support will be nice.
+Middleware will be nice.
 Donations are welcomed too.
 Anything goes.

 You can also let Stasig know that [this package referred you there](https://statsig.com/updates#6/12/2023)